craigbuckler/progressive-image.js/README.md

 ## Usage instructions
-Include the minified CSS and JavaScript on your page:
+Include the minified CSS and JavaScript in your page:

 ```html
 <link rel="stylesheet" href="css/progressive-image.min.css">